Mesa Verde, Spanish for green table, offers a spectacular look

 Here

-Mesa Verde is located in southwestern Colorado midway between
+Mesa Verde National Park is located in southwestern Colorado midway between

 Cortez and Mancos off US 160.
 From the highway to the park headquarters

-is 21 miles and about 45 minutes.
+is 21 scenic miles and about a 45 minute drive.
 About 15 miles from the highway

 is the Far View Visitor Center and 4 miles from the highway is